 Our goal is to develop an innovative digital platform (aka app) that enables art lovers to effortlessly discover all the incredible art and art experiences around them.
 And to enhance the ability of artists to cultivate a financially viable practice.

 Project oversight is provided by 10 representatives of Vancouver Island arts councils and arts-based organizations.

-Want to help user test the app in the fall of 2020?
+Want to help user test the app in the spring of 2021?
 Send us your contact info.

 In March 2020, we received a grant from the Canada Council for the Arts Digital Strategy fund to continue our explorations of new ways to connect art lovers with art.
 We’re now embarking on a two-year pilot project, with the goal of building an app/digital platform that embeds visual art into every day life, and expands opportunities for audiences to connect with art and artist.
 Click on the accordion below to learn about our project team.
 Questions?
 Please contact project lead Jenny Farkas at email@example.com

 Our research and discovery phase took place between March and June of 2020, during the peak Covid19 sheltering in place period.
 The purpose of this phase was to validate research conducted over the past three years, and identify emerging insights due to the Covid19 sheltering in place requirement.
 Input was gathered from hour-long phone interviews with 10 artists and non-artists, and from 277 English and 50 French speaking Canadians who completed a detailed questionnaire.
 Full questionnaire results in accordion further down this page.

 Before Covid19, we had already identified an interest in digital tools that offered new ways for audiences to discover visual artists and vice versa.
 And we knew that visual artists generally were late adopters to technology and could benefit from innovative approaches to digitizing and monetizing their creative offerings.
 The global pandemic served to reinforce and accelerate these early findings.